Representing yourself at the Upper Tribunal

 If the First-tier Tribunal do not grant you permission to appeal at the Upper Tribunal, you can apply directly to the Upper Tribunal for permission to appeal there.

 To apply for permission directly from the Upper Tribunal, you need to complete a form called IAUT-1.
-You can find the form, and guidance notes, at the Tribunal website.
+You can find the form here and fill it out using the PDF function.
+If you need a printed version, contact your local court

 If you send the application to the Upper Tribunal so that it will arrive later than the deadline, your application must include a request for an extension of time and explanation of why you were unable to send it in time.
 The Upper Tribunal might not accept this, however, and may not consider your application for permission.